M10CUBE/M10/README.md

 - Used materials out of the self.
 - DIY friendly.
-- Think Green and reuse philosophy
+- Think Green and Reuse philosophy

 Soon we will publish PCBs, electronic circuits (Eagle and KiCAD) and 3D enclosures Applications and software will follow so to encourage everyone to get involved

-More on wiki section
+More on <a href="https://github.com/M10CUBE/M10/wiki">wiki</a> section